Home — Knowledge Hub Practical Intelligence · Applied Knowledge 16 Resources

 Validated conceptual architectures that organise thinking about a domain — transferable across contexts and durable across time, built from evidence not convention.

-Every featured resource is published as its own page.
-Use the tabs to browse by format, or scroll through the full library below.
+Every resource is published as its own page.
+Filter by format, or scroll through the full library below.

 "Many smart-system projects fail before modelling starts: the data underneath are sparse, inconsistent, or disconnected from decision workflows."